-- 3.43 Ice slush should be used in the abdomen and chest around the organs to be retrieved. - 3.44 NORS Teams are required to remove all allocated abdominal organs.
-Additional perfusion/packing should take place on the back table to prevent warm ischaemia time within the donor body.

-- 3.45 Where the pancreas has been offered out, either for solid organ or for islet transplantation, and the NORS Team has concerns at time of retrieval about the quality of the organ, it has been agreed that the pancreas is to be removed in all instances to be properly inspected on the back-table by the Lead Surgeon to assess whether it appears suitable for transplantation or islet isolation.
+- 3.44.
+Ice slush should be used in the abdomen and chest around the organs to be retrieved. - 3.45.
+NORS Teams are required to remove all allocated abdominal organs.
+Additional perfusion/packing should take place on the back table to prevent warm ischaemia time within the donor body. - 3.46.
+Where the pancreas has been offered out, either for solid organ or for islet transplantation, and the NORS Team has concerns at time of retrieval about the quality of the organ, it has been agreed that the pancreas is to be removed in all instances to be properly inspected on the back-table by the Lead Surgeon to assess whether it appears suitable for transplantation or islet isolation.
 The Lead Surgeon's assessment will be conveyed to the Hub Operations that will inform the allocated centre and fast-track when appropriate.
-Additional photos may be of help to be sent to the receiving Transplant Team. - 3.46 If there is an accessory right hepatic artery which cannot be safely preserved in its entirety either because it travels through the pancreas or gives a major branch to the pancreas then, as agreed by the Pancreas Advisory Group and the Liver Advisory Group, it can be divided at the duodenum.
-Before transecting it, the following applies: - a) The liver transplant centre should be informed by the SNOD. - b) If the liver transplant centre agrees then divide the RHA at the duodenum. - c) If the liver transplant centre feels that there is a valid exception to this, then discussion needs to take place between the consultant liver and pancreas surgeons to agree the course of action. - d) The SNOD should be informed of their decision within 30 minutes. - 3.47 Prior to insertion of the abdominal arterial perfusion cannula in DBD donors 300units/kg of heparin should be given intravenously at least 2 minutes before cannulation. - 3.48 Please refer to the Abdominal Perfusion and Preservations Protocol for NORS Teams in the UK revised September 2014 (Appendix 3) for guidance on organ flushing, preservation and packing.
-Abdominal organ perfusion is carried out by the OPP in attendance as outlined above. - 3.49 All organs must be accompanied by appropriate specimens (blood samples, lymph node, and spleen) (see para 3.58 below) and by completed organ specific NHSBT and blood group forms.
+Additional photos may be of help to be sent to the receiving Transplant Team. - 3.47.
+If there is an accessory right hepatic artery which cannot be safely preserved in its entirety either because it travels through the pancreas or gives a major branch to the pancreas then, as agreed by the Pancreas Advisory Group and the Liver Advisory Group, it can be divided at the duodenum.
+Before transecting it, the following applies: - a) The liver transplant centre should be informed by the SNOD. - b) If the liver transplant centre agrees then divide the RHA at the duodenum. - c) If the liver transplant centre feels that there is a valid exception to this, then discussion needs to take place between the consultant liver and pancreas surgeons to agree the course of action. - d) The SNOD should be informed of their decision within 30 minutes. - 3.48.
+Prior to insertion of the abdominal arterial perfusion cannula in DBD donors 300units/kg of heparin should be given intravenously at least 2 minutes before cannulation. - 3.49.
+Please refer to the Abdominal Perfusion and Preservations Protocol for NORS Teams in the UK revised January 2023 (see link in Useful Information on page 4) for guidance on organ flushing, preservation and packing.
+Abdominal organ perfusion is carried out by the OPP in attendance as outlined above. - 3.50.
+All organs must be accompanied by appropriate specimens (blood samples, lymph node, and spleen) (see para 3.58 below) and by completed organ specific NHSBT and blood group forms.
 Liver and pancreas must always be accompanied by the blood vessels needed for reconstruction in the recipient.
+NORS Teams need to be aware that a pancreas declined for an islets recipient would still be offered as a whole organ for transplant. - 3.51.
+Adjacent tissue may be retrieved with organs to ensure the safety and quality of transplantation.
+Examples may include cases when blood vessels supplying the organ could be damaged by excessively detailed dissection, or where the speed of dissection has priority.
+If additional organs are removed in this way (pancreas with liver) which are not intended for transplantation, but are removed for quality and safety, a note should be made in the medical notes, indicating the additional organ removed if not to be returned to the body.
+Such adjacent tissues will be disposed of in the recipient centres according to established practice.

-NORS Teams need to be aware that a pancreas declined for an islets recipient would still be offered as a whole organ for transplant. - 3.50 If the liver is split in situ at the donor hospital, the recipient consultant surgeons who will receive the two liver grafts must discuss in advance which graft will be retrieved with the native arteries in continuity, and which graft will be allocated the donor iliac artery and vein
+3.52.
+If the liver is split in situ at the donor hospital, the recipient consultant surgeons who will receive the two liver grafts must discuss in advance which graft will be retrieved with the native arteries in continuity, and which graft will be allocated the donor iliac artery and vein.